Ali Wong’s house in ‘Beef’ cleverly alludes to her character’s state of mind

 My guess?
 You’re dying to know too…

-While Ali Wong’s house in Beef isn’t real, nor is it located at the address given on the show — 377 Bon Homme, which isn’t a real address — the series stays true to the facts, as there really is a Bon Homme street in Calabasas.
+However, the series stays true to the facts, as there really is a Bon Homme Street in Calabasas.

 In a recent interview with Netflix, location manager, Michael Percival said, “We looked for a house that had all the elements we [needed], but we couldn’t find that all-in-one location”.

-So, instead of continuing the search, the team took it upon themselves to create Amy, George, and Junie’s home from scratch.
-With production designer, Grace Yun heading up the operation, they constructed the entire thing on a soundstage which as we know turned out, well, *chef’s kiss*!
+Instead of continuing the search, the team took it upon themselves to create Amy, George, and Junie’s home from scratch.
+With production designer Grace Yun heading up the operation, they constructed the entire thing on a soundstage.

 Now, when I say I love everything about Amy Lau’s ultra-contemporary SoCal home, I really mean everything.